 - A scientific lead (an independent researcher);

 - The research team must have an eHealth innovation partner as a collaborator.

 - The NPA must have successfully completed one of the sex- and gender-based analysis training modules available online through the CIHR Institute of Gender and Health and have submitted a Certificate of Completion (see How to Apply section).

 - For more information concerning eligibility to apply, please refer to the European Commission funding opportunity.

 - The total amount available to the Canadian component of the team from CIHR is CAD $1,920,000, enough to fund up to two (2) grants.

 - The maximum CIHR amount per grant is $240,000 per year for up to four (4) years for a total of $960,000 per grant.

-Please note: Canadian applicants must secure partnership contributions equivalent to a minimum of 30% of the total grant amount requested, with a minimum of half (15% contribution) of the amount representing a cash contribution (i.e., a total of $288,000 partner match is required per grant with a minimum of $144,000 as a cash contribution per grant), for a total grant value of up to $1.248 million per grant over four (4) years.
+Please note: Canadian applicants must secure, by the application deadline, partnership contributions equivalent to a minimum of 30% of the total grant amount requested, with a minimum of half (15% contribution) of the amount representing a cash contribution (i.e., a total of $288,000 partner match is required per grant with a minimum of $144,000 as a cash contribution per grant), for a total grant value of up to $1.248 million per grant over four (4) years.

 - An amount of EUR 4 million will be reserved for proposals focusing on cooperation with Canada.